 Best Restaurants in RomeCatarina Belova/Shutterstock.com

 Rome's restaurants cater to all tastes.
-There are American steakhouses, Lebanese meze restaurants, Vietnamese eateries, and several haute cuisine establishments celebrated in the Michelin guide.
-But when in Rome, do as the Romans do and choose the less extravagant restaurants and trattorias for a memorable dining experience.
+There are American steakhouses, Lebanese meze restaurants, Vietnamese eateries, and several haute cuisine establishments celebrated in the Michelin Guide.
+But when in Rome, do as the Romans do and choose the less extravagant restaurants and trattorias for a memorable and authentic dining experience.

 The Italian word for dinner, "cena", comes from the Latin convivium, which means "live together".
 Eating is a social get-together which consists of at least three courses — often even at lunchtime.
 The Romans do not eat dinner until nine in the evening.